 WARNING: After starting the vehicle in an emergency situation by the starting pulley do not reinstall the rewind starter assembly.
-When starting the vehicle in an emergency situation by the drive pulley, do not make a knot at the end of the emergency rope and do not reinstall the belt guard and pulley guard.
+When starting the vehicle in an emergency situation by the starting pulley, do not make a knot at the end of the emergency rope.